Diagram node properties

 Filtering by business qualifier

-Enable users to filter diagrams by a chosen Business Qualifier asset.
+Filter the diagram by a Business Qualifier asset.

 <existing filters>